obemeuche/robo-app/README.md

 Trade-off: The application functions as intended with Java 8.
 For compatibility with newer Java versions, the above dependencies must be added to use GraalVM’s JavaScript engine.

+N/B: A second engine (algorithm) for attempting arithmetic calculations can be found in the QuestionServiceImpl class.
+If this is plugged, it works for all Java versions.

 2. REST Endpoint: A REST endpoint has been exposed to facilitate the addition of questions and answers to permanent storage.
 This design choice allows for future expansion and flexibility.